AMA Reaffirmation of EEO Policy

-All other personnel programs such as compensation, benefits, transfers, layoff, return from layoff, training, education, and social and recreational programs are administered without regard to race, color, religion, age, sex, national origin, physical or mental disability, or veteran status.
+All other Human Resources programs such as compensation, benefits, transfers, layoff, training, education, and social and recreational programs are administered without regard to race, color, religion, age, sex, national origin, physical or mental disability, or veteran status.

 American Management Association has developed and implemented an Affirmative Action Plan to support its commitment to the principle of equal employment opportunity.
 This plan describes, in detail, the policies and procedures used in the company’s operations to carry out its commitment.

 In addition, unwelcome sexual advances, requests for sexual favors and other verbal or physical conduct of a sexual nature constitute sexual harassment when submission to such conduct is made explicitly or implicitly a condition of an individual’s employment or submission to or rejection of such conduct is used as a basis for an employment decision affecting the employee.
 No supervisor or manager shall threaten or insinuate, either explicitly or implicitly than an employee’s submission to or rejection of sexual advances will in any way influence any personnel decision involving that employee.